-For sustained and deeper literary criticism, find relevant scholarly articles and books in library databases.
+For sustained and deeper literary and arts criticism, find relevant scholarly articles and books in library databases.

-The databases below all contain scholarly literary criticism.
-If an option, limit to scholarly peer-reviewed journals.
+The databases below all contain scholarly criticism.
+Limit to scholarly peer-reviewed journals to find scholarly articles.

 The image below shows a search for the following terms: Identity AND "A Room of One's Own"